Niu Technologies (NIU) Reveals an Earnings Mystery

-Niu Technologies (NASDAQ:NIU) went up by 8.25% from its latest closing price compared to the recent 1-year high of $43.92.
-The company’s stock price has collected -10.72% of loss in the last five trading sessions.
+Niu Technologies (NASDAQ:NIU) went up by 14.82% from its latest closing price compared to the recent 1-year high of $42.00.
+The company’s stock price has collected 24.31% of gains in the last five trading sessions.

 Is It Worth Investing in Niu Technologies (NASDAQ :NIU) Right Now?